zacharyDez/geotdd_pt_geom_trigger/pt_trigger.md

 ### A Quick Word on TDD

-Test Driven Development is a software approach where a test is first written for an application code.
+Test Driven Development is a software approach where a test is first written before any application code.

 Having tests defines when a feature is actually done.
 It serves as a living technical specification of your application code.

-At the end of an iteration of your application using TDD, you not only have a working application but a way to continually and automatically test if it is still in fact behaving in the intented manner.
+At the end of an iteration of your application using TDD, you not only have a working application but a way to continually and automatically test if it is still behaving in the intented manner.

 There many other benefits to TDD if you would like a more gentle introduction you can sign up to receive my [**Introduction to GeoTDD with Python**](zacharydeziel.com).

+The type of testing done is this tutorial is referred to as integration testing.
+Integration tests rely on an exterior system to be executed.
+In our case, we are relying on the PostGIS database.

 ### What is PostGIS?